realA10001986/Time-Circuits-Display/README.md

 ## Short summary of first steps

 The first step is to establish access to the Config Portal in order to configure your clock.
-This might involve connecting the clock to your WiFi network, if applicable and desired.
+This involves connecting the clock to your WiFi network, if applicable and desired.

-As long as the device is unconfigured or later for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "TCD-AP".
-This is what your brand new clock is going to do.
+As long as the device is unconfigured, as is the case with a brand new clock, or later for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "TCD-AP".

+- Power up the clock and wait until it shows a time (which is probably wrong).
 - Connect your computer or handheld device to the WiFi network "TCD-AP".
 - Navigate your browser to http://timecircuits.local or http://192.168.4.1 to enter the Config Portal.

-- If you want your clock to connect to your WiFi network, click on "Configure WiFi" and configure your Wifi network.
-The bare minimum is to select an SSID and a WiFi password.
+If you want your clock to connect to your WiFi network, click on "Configure WiFi".
+The bare minimum is to select an SSID (WiFi network name) and a WiFi password.
 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 (If the device is inaccessible as a result of wrong static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.)
 After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
-If it fails to connect to your network, the device will again start in access point mode.
+If that fails, it will again start in access point mode.

 The next step is to set the clock's ... clock (and time zone).